klmana/holbertonschool-validation/module3_task2/README.md

 * lint: ## to execute a static analysis to lint this code.
 * @shellcheck setup.sh >/dev/null 2>&1 || echo "Lint Failed"
 * lint	Lints the shell script setup.sh and on success runs make yamllint and lints markdown FILES
+* markdownlint	lints the README.md and DEPLOY.md files

 ## Author